jeffersonlizar/shipitchile/README.rst

 Obtain the Regions and Communes
 -----

-You can list the regions and communes that ShipIt has registered to synchronize your system
+You can list the regions and communes that Shipit has registered to synchronize your system

 .. code-block:: python